 Incorporation of Recitals.
 The above-listed Recitals are hereby incorporated herein as though fully set forth.

-Contract. his Agreement is subject to the provisions of the Contract and unless modified by this Agreement, the terms and conditions of the Contract shall remain in full force and effect.
+Contract.
+The terms and conditions of the Contract shall remain in full force and effect.
 Unless defined herein, all capitalized terms shall have the meaning assigned under the Contract.

 3. Settlement Payment.
 To fully resolve the Warranty Issue , Siemens Westinghouse agrees to release Enron from liability as provided in Paragraph 5, below, and to pay Enron the sum of One Hundred Twenty Five Thousand U. S. Dollars ($125,000.00) by wire transfer within five business days following execution of this agreement by both parties.
 In consideration of these provisions, Enron hereby: